sustainability science & design

 3. Which kind of research can help achieving that goal?

-20.11.09 Structured Decision Making, general guidance and management recommendations on environmental sustainability and climate change for the Playa de Palma Project
+20.11.09 Structured Decision Making - Environmental sustainability and climate change for the Playa de Palma Project

 10.6.09 Innovative developments in the management of coastal fisheries in Canada and Spain: from participatory management to adaptive management

-In this conference-workshop, organised within the framework of the "Understanding Canada" program (through the Canada Foundation), we explored the lessons and mutual synergies between participatory management strategies (Galicia, Spain) and adaptive management (British Columbia, Canada) of coastal fisheries, and the possibilities for using such synergies and lessons in the future, as well as potential opportunities at the institutional level (brochure).
-More specifically, we aimed to:
+Conference-workshop, organised within the framework of the "Understanding Canada" program (through the Canada Foundation), where we explored the lessons and mutual synergies between participatory management strategies (Galicia, Spain) and adaptive management (British Columbia, Canada) of coastal fisheries.
+Funding: "Understanding Canada" Program (through the Canada Foundation).

 25.5.08 Action-research and adaptive management in the Doñana region